-MCSAP funding pays for thirteen and one-half (13.5) Inspectors (FTE), one Lieutenant (MCSAP Coordinator) and three Administrative Services personnel (Office Clerks, Processing Technicians, or Analysts) who all work full-time (2,080 hours per year) on MCSAP eligible activities.
-With the Inspector's average rate of \$31.67 per hour that equates to \$892,674 per year; the Lieutenant's rate of \$49.23 per hour that equates to \$102,384.48 per year; and the Administrative Services personnel's average rate of \$27.88 per hour, equating to \$173,960.01 per year; totaling \$1,137,692.01.
-Except for the 50% (FTE) Inspector, all remaining personnel listed are assigned to MCSAP on a full-time basis.
-Three of the Inspectors are assigned to perform New Entrant Safety Audits (SAs) along with ancillary MCSAP duties.
-The 50% (FTE) Inspector will perform SAs.
-One of the Administrative Services personnel is assigned to coordinate the SAs for the Inspectors and a second Administrative Services assist with SA administration along with ancillary MCSAP administrative duties.
+MCSAP funding pays for fifteen (15) Inspectors (FTE), one Lieutenant (MCSAP Coordinator) and three Administrative Services personnel (Office Clerks, Processing Technicians, or Analysts) who all work full-time (2,080 hours per year) on MCSAP eligible activities.
+With the Inspector's average rate of \$36.61 per hour that equates to \$1,142232 per year; the Lieutenant's rate of \$42.90 per hour that equates to \$89,232 per year; and the Administrative Services personnel's average rate of \$38.52 per hour, equating to \$240,364.80 per year; totaling \$1,471,828.8.
+With an added overtime line item of \$300,000, which is approximately 5,477 hours of Inspector overtime (\$36.61 per hour x 1.5 x 5,477.45) the total personnel costs are \$1,771,828.80.

+All personnel listed are assigned to MCSAP on a full-time basis.
+Four of the Inspectors are assigned to perform New Entrant Safety Audits (SAs) along with ancillary MCSAP duties.
+One of the Administrative Services personnel is assigned to coordinate the SAs for the Inspectors and a second Administrative Services personnel assist with SA administration along with ancillary MCSAP administrative duties.
+The third Administrative Services personnel conducts DataQ's, crash reporting accuracy, and ancillary MCSAP admin duties.